pvandervelde/mindvortex/src/posts/2017-08-22-Software-development-pipeline-Design-accuracy.md

+- Interaction is the final bit.
+Need to make sure that all the parts connect in the correct way

 Interaction issues should only occur when there is a change to one of the components of the pipeline because the interactions are consistent when the pipeline is in use.